Does Matcha Stain Your Teeth? – Myth or Truth

 Beyond this, however, the health benefits of matcha speak for themselves.
 For example, regular matcha consumption is often associated with healthy, sustained weight loss, a strengthening of the immune system, and an improvement in overall wellness.

 However, whenever a new healthcare trend is brought to light, a lot of misinformation tends to surround it - and in some cases, the same can be said for Matcha products.
 For example, some people believe that drinking matcha can stain your teeth - but this is simply not the case.
+The idea that matcha stain your teeth is a myth; matcha tea does not directly stain teeth like coffee or black tea.

 Does Matcha Stain Your Teeth?